makrai/notes/yin23-depression-speech-trafoer-paral-cnn.md

       Exploring zero-shot emotion recognition in speech
         using semantic-embedding prototypes
       IEEE Trans.
 Multimed.
 2022, 24, 2752–2765.
 [CrossRef]
-  * including parallel structures for the current depression detection task through learning from multiple representations [34]
+  * including parallel structures for depression detection through learning from multiple representations [34]
-* we propose a convolutional neural network based on a parallel structure and transformer model in this paper in order to learn effective depression representations through multi-source fusion
+* we propose a convolutional neural network based on a parallel structure and transformer model
+  * multi-source fusion
   * three streams
     * input: low-level mel-frequency cepstral coefficient (MFCC) features with a fixed length as the input to the network